phage-nz/ph0neutria/readme.txt

 You can press Ctrl+C at any time to kill the run.
 You are free to run it again as soon as you'd like - you can't end up with database duplicates.
 Just be mindful of your daily MalShare request limit.
 If you run over the limit, set 'disable=yes' in the [MalShare] section of the config file.

+To run this daily, create a script in /etc/cron.daily with the following:

+#!/bin/bash
+cd /opt/ph0neutria && sudo -H -u spider python run.py

 Tags
 """"